 It’s not just the Premier League title that’s up for grabs this season.
 The Golden Boot offers an annual chance for the best strikers in the EPL to stake their claim as the top finisher in England, and this season’s lineup looks as competitive as ever.

 Let's take a look at the top contenders with the British bookies and pick out the likely winner(s) from the pretenders...

 A real no-frills finisher, Tottenham’s hitman may not be blessed with breakneck speed across the pitch, but he has the uncanny knack of being in the right place at the right time when it matters.

 Kane has developed from young prospect to line-leading talisman for Spurs, and won the Golden Boot in each of the last two seasons.
-Understandably, he currently tops the list of contenders to top the charts again this season.
+Understandably, he's currently atop the list of contenders to top the charts again this season.

-He’ll be there or thereabouts again this season, but I have a feeling he’ll be pipped by the next man on my list.
+He’ll be there or thereabouts again this season, but I have a feeling he’ll be challenged by the next man on my list.

 The Belgian Battering Ram: Romelu Lukaku (Manchester United)

 The big Belgian is no stranger to Premier League fans, having developed into a serious attacking force during his time as a youngster at Chelsea, then more recently at Everton.

 He was already one of the most feared center forwards in the league, but didn’t necessarily have the sort of service he needed to become one of Europe's very best.